-AEG (Allgemeine Elektricitätz-Gesellschaft) was founded in 1887 by Emil Rathenau as a direct competitor of the US based General Electric but soon diversified into pioneering work on AC transmission systems.
+AEG (Allgemeine Elektricitäts-Gesellschaft) was founded in 1887 by Emil Rathenau as a direct competitor to the US based, General Electric but soon diversified into pioneering work on AC transmission systems.
 AEG expanded rapidly always leading the world in innovation and delivering solutions to the particular technological challenges of the time.
 In 1947, AEG Power Solutions established itself anew as a leader in the technological fields of power interfaces to the electrical grid, where it continues to excel to this day.

 Berlin engineer Emil Rathenau acquires the Edison patents for Germany and creates the Deutsche Edison-Gesellschaft (DEG) (German Edison Company).